v0-alpha/src-mq/README.md

 }
 ```

-## Custom breakpoints
+## Using your own breakpoints

-Breakpoints can be replaced, extended or restored:
+The default set of breakpoints can be replaced, extended or restored:

 ```js
 import {